-While guillemot do not utilise habitat within the works area, they are present in colonies and sub colonies on the cliffs below and kittiwake colony is present adjacent to the works on the cliffs below.
-Dislodged stone material brought down in an uncontrolled manner may directly impact birds on cliffs.
+While Guillemot do not utilise habitat within the works area they are present in colonies and sub colonies on the cliffs below.
+Dislodged material brought down in an uncontrolled manner may directly impact birds on cliffs.

 6.2 Assessment of Effects on the Conservation Objectives of the Skelligs SPA